mohammed0xff/micro-instagram/README.md

 #### Is the consumer aware of all the details? ( the consumer point of view )

-from the consumer's perspective in RabbitMQ, the primary concern is the queue from which they receive messages.
+From the consumer's perspective in RabbitMQ, the primary concern is the queue from which they receive messages.

-In RabbitMQ, messages are not published directly to queues.
-Instead, the producer sends messages to an exchange.
-The exchange is then responsible for routing the message to one or more queues based on certain rules.
-These rules can be configured using bindings and routing keys.

-However, a consumer does not need to be aware of these details. all the consumer needs to know is the name of the queue from which it should consume messages.
+It does not need to be aware of these details. all the consumer needs to know is the name of the queue from which it should consume messages.
 The consumer subscribes to a queue and then processes messages from that queue.
 It does not need to be aware of which  exchange the messages came from or what routing rules were used to get the message to the queue.

 #### If you have any other question please drop it right here or raise an issue about it.
 -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --

 ### What's next ?

-So, what's next we said that we are not particularyly intersted in implementing instagram functionalities, we can continue adding more services to this implementation along with the two we currentlly have (User Service and Notification Service), but we are more intersted in using and learning about the why and how of every microservices technology.
+So, what's next we said that we are not particularyly intersted in implementing instagram functionalities, we are giong to add more services to this implementation along with the two we currentlly have (User Service and Notification Service), but leave this for later.
+Now we are more intersted in using and learning about the why and how of every microservices technology.

 Lets list them :
 * Kubernetes - a container orchestration and management platform.